 I am so excited by the research and discoveries of Dr. Stephen Porges, about which which he himself says, "but didn't you already know this?"

 Dr. Porges is the author of the Polyvagal Theory.
-This Theory describes the vagus nerve, a key component of our autonomic nervous system, a large nerve pathway that extends from our lower viscera to the brain (and back again).
+This Theory describes the vagus nerve, a key component of our autonomic nervous system (the ANS), a large nerve pathway that extends from our lower viscera to the brain (and back again).
 This nerve bundle contains nerves from our evolutionary reptilian past, as well as our current mammalian existence.
 In the face of danger we hierarchically move backwards in evolutionary states as governed by the vagus.
 The first autonomic response is fight or flight; if these can't be accessed because the danger is too great, we move another step back to the reptilian reaction of "freeze."
 The freeze state is one of dissociation, inability to act, and can be ultimately quite dangerous.

 Our mammalian response to danger is unique from the reptilian's, Porges says, because unlike in the freeze state of the nervous system, the fight or flight state can be down-regulated through contact with another mammal who is in a calm state themselves (thereby preventing further descent into the high-risk state of freeze).
 Examples of this: a mother calming an upset infant through touch, rocking and cooing sounds; the non-judgemental companionship and physical contact of a cat or dog; a friend who listens and understands; an intimate partner who is present with your deepest vulnerabilities; the compassionate and skillful witnessing of a therapist.